Sikadur®-53

 For best results, the substrate must be dry.

-- IMPORTANT Avoid dew point conditions.
-Prepare the substrate mechanically using a suitable technique such as blast-cleaning or grinding.
+- Prepare the substrate mechanically using a suitable technique such as blast-cleaning or grinding.

-- Apply the Product immediately to prevent re-oxidizing and rust formation.
+- Apply Sikadur®-53 as soon as possible to prevent re-oxidizing and rust formation.

 CRACK INJECTION